 EUSTORY Summit Workshop »reopens« a showcase of House of European History in Brussels

 Blandine Smilansky works as an educator at the House of European History in Brussels which was opened in May 2017 by the European Parliament.
-At the EUSTORY Next Generation Summit 2017, she will conduct the workshop »Europe on Display« together with her colleague Laure Goemans.
-They will be supporting EUSTORY prize-winners from different countries to reflect and critically comment on selected narrations presented in the museum.
+At the EUSTORY Next Generation Summit 2017, she conducted the workshop »Europe on Display« together with her colleague Laure Goemans.
+They supported EUSTORY prize-winners from different countries to reflect and critically comment on selected narrations presented in the museum.